Gijsreyn/Gijsreyn/README.md

 ---

 - 🔭 I’m currently working on ...
 Azure, Automation, PowerShell, IaC (Bicep)
 - 🌱 I’m currently learning ...
-Security design principles
+Security Architecture design principles
 - 👯 I’m looking to collaborate ...
 On IaC best practices and standards
 - 📫 Ask me about ...
 PowerShell and we will probably have a good talk
 - ❤  I love to ...
 Spend time in the gym 🏋️